-At just 32-years old and 33-weeks pregnant, Emily Daniels lived the kind of life that many of us strive for.
-With a baby boy on the way, a loving husband, a healthy and happy 3-year old daughter, family and friends close by, a good job, and active social life, there was much to be grateful for.
-By all accounts, her day-to-day was perfectly normal and just the right amount of hectic.
+In early 2018, at just 32-years old and 33-weeks pregnant, my life felt nearly perfect.
+With a delivery date in sight, a loving husband, a healthy and happy 3-year old daughter, family and friends close by, and a job I enjoyed, I had so much to be grateful for.

-Join Emily on this journey by supporting Links for Lungs.
-All proceeds from the event will be donated to the Lung Cancer of Colorado Fund, which funds lung cancer research and is bringing us one step closer to ridding the world of this deadly disease.
+Please join me on this journey by supporting Links for Lungs.
+All proceeds from the event will be donated to the Lung Cancer Colorado Fund, which funds lung cancer research at the University of Colorado and is bringing us one step closer to ridding the world of this deadly disease.